If you’re looking for January journaling prompts, I’m happy to inform you that you’ve come to the right place! 😉

 Journal about your favorite clothes which you wear outdoors during the winter.
 How often do you wear it?
 Describe how you feel wearing it.
 Is it comfortable, large, or bulky, warm, soft, what are its colors, when and where have you bought it?…

 That was it – one journaling prompt for each day of January!

 You can use them as they are, or consider these prompts as a starting point for your own journaling journey, where you can freely expand on a topic that inspires you, or skip those that seem uninteresting to you.

 As the year goes by, I’ll continue to post my monthly journaling prompts and eventually (well, actually, the next year around this time, to be precise! 😉 ) you will be able to find them all by clicking on this link. (and in the meantime, you’ll see whatever is available at the moment)

-If you’d like to download a pdf version of these prompts, you can do so by clicking here.
+If you’d like to download a pdf version of these prompts, you can freely do so. 😉

 I hope we’ll see each other again soon!